gibsramen/qupid/README.md

 This tells us that we have 45 cases and 1785 possible controls.
 Because of this, there are many possible sets of valid matchings of each case to a single control.
-We can use qupid to generate many such cases.
+We can use Qupid to generate many such cases.

 ```python
 results = cm.create_matched_pairs(iterations=100)